-College can be a major expense for students and their families, so it’s important to be prepared ahead of time and understand all your options for paying for college when the time comes to enroll.
-The average cost of yearly tuition and fees for in-state students at a public four-year college is $9,410, according to CollegeBoard.
-For out-of-state students, the cost is $23,890 per year.
-The cost of attending a private four-year college is even higher, with an average annual cost of $32,410.
-And those costs don’t even include housing, food, books, supplies and other expenses.
+The average cost of yearly tuition and fees for in-state students at a public four-year institution is now $10,740, according to CollegeBoard.
+For out-of-state students, the cost is $27,560 per year.
+Thinking of attending a private four-year college?
+That’s where things really get interesting, with an average annual cost of $38,070 — and those prices don’t even include major expenses like housing, food, books and supplies.

 If those numbers seem astronomical, don’t panic.
 There are plenty of ways to pay for college, from student loans and scholarships to financial aid.
 Keep reading to see your options and find out how most Americans are paying for college today.